qchero/HassioConfiguration/README.md

 ## Automation

-* Commute notification: In a workday afternoon, when the travel time is less than X min, send up to 3 notifications to IFTTT app on the phone, in 5 min intervals.
+* Commute notification: In a workday afternoon, when the travel time is less than X min, send up to 3 notifications to IFTTT app on the phone, in 5 min intervals - [link](https://github.com/qchero/HassioConfiguration/blob/699532270421fc8014fe2374f30bb7cf3a6f474d/package_navigation.yaml#L291)

 **Note: Private information is stored in secrets.yaml (not uploaded)**